ESMValGroup/ESMValTool/doc/sphinx/source/recipes/recipe_wenzel14jgr.rst

 Observations and reformat scripts
 ---------------------------------

-.. note:: (1) Obs4mips data can be used directly without any preprocessing.
-          (2) See headers of reformat scripts for non-obs4mips data for download instructions.

 * GCP: Global Carbon Budget including land (nbp) and ocean (fgco2) carbon fluxes
 * NCEP: National Centers for Environmental Prediction reanalysis data for near surface temperature